 Your back is made up of several discs, nerves, and muscles.
 As a result, pain and orthopedic conditions that relate to the back are common.
-Common causes of back pain are:
+Back pain can surface in many forms, including:

 Back pain can also occur as a result of general overuse or injuries.
 During your consultation with your doctor, you can begin to pinpoint the causes of your back pain and determine together which treatment method will be most effective for your situation.